pharo-open-documentation/pharo-wiki/Baselines.md

 Defining external dependencies can be done in different ways depending on where the dependency is hosted.

-*Note: For lisibility I recommand to extract the definition of dependencies to external methods.*
+> For lisibility I recommand to extract the definition of dependencies to external methods.

 #### To other remote git projects